Norwegian Air plunged into winter fight for survival

 Favouring free enterprise, Norway's centre-right coalition government has long ruled out any nationalisation of Norwegian or other carriers and in 2018 sold the state's remaining 10% stake in rival SAS SAS.ST.

 “It is a tough message to get.
-But we are answerable for the responsible use of public funds,” Industry Minister Iselin Nyboe told an earlier news conference.
+But we are answerable for the responsible use of public funds,” Industry Minister Iselin Nyboe said.

 “Norwegian Air has a financial structure that makes it risky for us to go in with support.
 It was not defensible.”